How Billion Baby Turtles Works

 We are starting with our current partners whose work we know intimately and we prioritize nesting beach projects that are newer (less than 5 years old) with less stable sources of funding and more immediate threats like poaching.
 Learn more about threats to sea turtles here.

 A billion is a very big number.
 We will ever reach it?
 Who knows, but we feel that an ambitious goal is important and that the title will help to draw more attention--it already is!
 We do know that we can save hundreds of thousands of turtles per year and grow that number every year.
 We have already saved more than 1 million hatchlings!

 How Much Do You Keep For Administrative Costs?

-We send at least 80% of donations from individuals to our partners.
-10% goes to administrative costs and the rest goes towards covering staff time and marketing expenses.
+We send at least 90% of donations to our partner nesting beaches.
+10% goes to administrative costs like credit card processing fees and covering staff time.

 More questions about Billion Baby Turtles or SEE Turtles?
 Contact us here.

 Photo credits: Paso Pacifico, Mark Sullivan/NOAA, Michael Liles